awhvish/snake-game/README.md

 ```
 ./snake.o
 ```
-One of my very first big (sort of big) projects in C, tried copying the Snake game available on Nokia keypad phones back in the day.
+One of my very first big (sort of big) project in C, tried copying the Snake game available on Nokia keypad phones back in the day.

 ## Key Features
 • Implemented two game modes - Normal & the Box mode.